Description of Cybertraps for the Young

-Cybertraps is now available directly from the publisher, NTI Upstream — Click here.
+Cybertraps for the Young is also available directly from the publisher, NTI Upstream — Click here.

-On April 9, 2011, I presented a portion of Cybertraps for the Young to school board members and school district administrators at the National School Boards Association annual conference in San Francisco, CA. Click here to download a PDF of the presentation.
+On April 9, 2011, I presented a portion of Cybertraps for the Young to school board members and school district administrators at the National School Boards Association annual conference in San Francisco, CA. A copy of the presentation is available on Slideshare.net, along with copies of other related presentations.

 Carol Bua Ode, Esq., Former Member and Chair of both the Burlington School Board and the Vermont State Board of Education: